The straightforward guide to divorce options

 You’ve decided you’re going to divorce, turning your world upside down and leading to weeks or even months of arguments and tears.
 You’re just starting to accept this is going to happen and you need to speak to someone but where to start?

-This will cover straightforward divorce options.
-Firstly, what a divorce is, how you get one and what it might cost.
+This guide will cover all the available options you can take to get a divorce.
+We will cover: what a divorce is, how you can get one and what it might cost.

-- If one person instigates the separation there is a period where the other person comes to terms with the decision before you can move on.
+2. If one person instigates the separation, there is a period where the other person comes to terms with the decision before you can move on.

-- Submitting the divorce/dissolution paperwork to legally end the marriage/ dissolve the civil partnership (all references to divorce below will apply equally to civil partnerships).
-The official process involves submitting the divorce application, waiting for the 20-week 'cooling-off' period which starts once the divorce is issued, then applying for the Conditional Order (formerly the Decree Nisi).
-Six weeks and one day later you can apply for the Final Order (formerly the Decree Absolute).
+6. Submitting the divorce/dissolution paperwork to legally end the marriage/ dissolve the civil partnership (all references to divorce below will apply equally to civil partnerships).
+The official process involves submitting the divorce application, waiting for the 20-week 'cooling-off' period which starts once the divorce is issued, then applying for the conditional order (formerly the decree nisi).
+Six weeks and one day later you can apply for the final order (formerly the decree absolute).

-- A legal professional such as a solicitor, or an amicable expert will write up the financial agreements.
+7. A legal professional such as a solicitor, or an amicable expert will write up the financial agreements.
 This document is called a consent order and is legally binding.
-Although this stage is optional; it is strongly advised.
+Although this stage is optional, it is strongly advised.

 Most people’s starting point for help is the internet and amid the vast quantities of information available, you will see various offers from online divorce companies to assist with the legal paperwork.
 Be wary of such divorce-diagnostic, if the price seems too good, it probably is.

-So what does this mean in the context of above?
+So what does this mean in the context of the above?

-Remember, most of these divorce-diagnostic offering to manage your divorce simply fill out the forms for you to submit to a court which will legally dissolve your marriage, i.e. step 6 on the list above.
+Remember, most of these divorce diagnostic offer to manage your divorce simply filling out the forms for you to submit to a court which will legally dissolve your marriage, i.e. step 6 on the list above.
 That alone doesn’t complete a divorce.
 Unless you are on certain benefits you will have to pay a court fee of £593 in addition to the service fee.
-So you’re looking at a minimum of £593 unless you are eligible or money off the court fees.
+So you’re looking at a minimum of £593 unless you are eligible for money off the court fees.
 This also assumes you have discussed and agreed all the steps from 1 – 4 and have documented all agreements in your divorce application.

 In reality, it is agreeing on the parenting plan and the financial decisions (steps 3 and 4 above) that can require lots of time and energy to navigate successfully and there will need to be evidence of everything being agreed for a judge to grant your agreements and for your divorce to be finalised.

-We will therefore focus solely on the divorce options for steps 3 & 4 above and the financial implications of each option.
-Should you wish to discuss the other steps, please book in a call to speak to one of our experts.
+We will therefore focus solely on the options that apply to steps 3 & 4 above and the financial implications of each option.
+Should you wish to discuss the other steps, please book a call to speak to one of our Divorce Specialists.

 Use a mediator

-An independent, trained professional that helps you and your partner to work out agreements for children or finances.
+A mediator is an independent, trained professional who helps you and your partner to work out agreements for children or finances.
+It’s a more amicable alternative to lengthy and expensive court proceedings.

 Pros

-- Saves time, government figures show that mediation tales on average 4 months for the couple to resolve their issues where other processes take on average 13 months
+• Mediation saves time - government figures show that mediation takes on average 4 months for the couple to resolve their issues.
+Whereas other processes take, on average, 13 months

 Cons